-April: Observation of Two ECE Settings May: Sociology of Family (multimedia in groups) Final Assessment EXTRA CREDIT Advocacy & Professionalism: Attend public hearing on legislation relative to early childhood issues, or an NAEYC meeting or Readiness Council meeting in your town.
-Charter school or any other Public School.
-The TRCC Social Science's "Teach In" also qualifies.
+Assignment Points Your Grade Confirmed

+Observation of TWO SITES 250

+Midterm 150

+Notebook Chapter Summaries 100

+Group Curriculum Project 150

+Reaction Papers (add all 3; divide by 3; multiply by 2) 150

+Vocabulary Tests 100

+EXTRA CREDIT Extra

+Advocacy & Professionalism: Attend public credit

+hearing on legislation relative to early

+childhood issues, or an NAEYC meeting or Up to 5

+Readiness Council meeting in your town. points

+Charter school or any other Public School. added to

+The TRCC Social Science's "Teach In" also final grade

+qualifies.
 Bring in educational artifacts.

-Lastly, any workshops or conferences that address the TRCC theme, "Sustainabiliy" Demonstrate active involvement in the Early Childhood Education Club participates in early childhood events or tutors / supports another classmate in their understanding of course content.
-Community Service activity 15 Bulbs 20 Midterm 25 15 5 Attendance and participation: All missed classes, late arrivals and LATE ASSIGNMENTS work against your grade.
-Off tasks behaviors, negative attitudes and unprofessional class time conversations will be taken from this point average, as well.
-Outside research, assisting others outside of class, positive leadership and taking extra steps to read, study, and investigate the observation process will warrant extra points.
-Each candidate will have a voice so please allow them this freedom by LISTENING - thanks.
+Lastly, any workshops or conferences that

+address the TRCC theme, "Politics of Food."

+Demonstrate active involvement in the Early

+Childhood Education Club participates in

+early childhood events or tutors / supports

+another classmate in their understanding of

+course content.

+Community Service activity

+Attendance and participation: All missed classes, 100

+late arrivals and LATE ASSIGNMENTS work against

+your grade.
+This is an intense course - participation

+and attendance are critical to your success.
+Each

+class missed will count against your grade.
+Off tasks

+behaviors, negative attitudes and unprofessional

+class time conversations will be taken from this point

+average.
+Outside research, assisting others outside

+of class, positive leadership and taking extra steps to

+read, study, and investigate the observation process

+will warrant extra points.
+Each candidate will have a

+voice so please allow them this freedom by

+LISTENING - thanks.

 Ask QUESTIONS!!!!
-100 7.5 40.25.7.57.7.
-100
+Total 1000

+/ 10 = grade